gaelanmcmillan/raycast-get-tab/README.md

 (I copied this workflow from [Roger (rog22rz)](https://github.com/rog22rz).
 Thanks Roger!)

-When I opened Chrome, I would almost always looking for a tab I already had open.
+When I pressed my Chrome hotkey, I would almost always looking for a tab I already had open.
 So, I would either...

 1. Open a new tab and navigate to my destination, probably making a duplicate tab, or ...
 2. Use Chrome's _Search Tabs..._ (⌘ ⇧ A) to find an existing tab, if muscle memory didn't already take over, or...